 Standard Account Structure of Any PPC Campaign

-Note – If you’re targeting different geo locations then it’s advisable to create different campaign for different campaigns.
+Note – If you’re targeting different geo-locations then it’s advisable to create a different campaign for different campaigns.
 I.e. USA, France, Canada or Australia

 2. Analyzing Ad Group / Ad Copy –

-2nd most important factor is categorizing ad groups with relevant ads, keywords, landing pages and settings.
-We all know relevance is the only key behind successful campaign.
+2nd most important factor is categorizing ad groups with relevant ads, keywords, landing pages, and settings.
+We all know relevance is the only key to a successful campaign.

-For instance if you’re going to run campaign on men’s shoes then you’ll have to categorize 2 or 3 different ad groups as per shoes style avail for that demography i.e. formal or party shoes.
-You can create 2 ad groups as per below image.
+For instance, if you’re going to run a campaign on men’s shoes then you’ll have to categorize 2 or 3 different ad groups as per shoe style avail for that demography i.e. formal or party shoes.
+You can create 2 ad groups as per the below image.

-For instance if you’re ad group is about men’s shoes then parameters like keywords relevance, landing page should be focused on men’s shoes with multiple call to action.
-Keep in mind the relevance of keywords, landing page, ad copy and call to action while creating ad groups of your campaign.
+For instance, if you’re ad group is about men’s shoes then parameters like keywords relevance, and landing page should be focused on men’s shoes with multiple calls to action.
+Keep in mind the relevance of keywords, landing page, ad copy, and call to action while creating ad groups for your campaign.

 2.1.
 Ad Copy – While doing Ad Copy Review, check whether you’ve used keywords, Prices, special offers, unique selling points and strong call to action i.e. buy now or call now in ads or not.
 Adding these factors help you to increase performance of your ad.
 Try with at least 4 to 5 ad variation at a time in a each group.